iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 # next calculate the gene concordance vectors
 iqtree2 -te scfl.cf.tree --gcf loci.treefile --prefix gcf -T 128

-# finally we do a dummy analysis, just to get the branch lengths in coalescent units from ASTRAL to add to our table at the end
+# finally we do a dummy analysis in IQ-TREE.
+The only point of this is to get the branch lengths in coalescent units
+# from the ASTRAL analysis, in a format that is output by IQ-TREE in a convenient table with IQ-TREE branch ID's
 # note the -blfix option, which keeps the original branch lengths - this makes the scfs meaningless, but is here
 # simply to allow us to extract branch lengths in coalescent units frmo the ASTRAL tree in a convenient table
 # we set scfl to 1, which saves time given the scfs are already meaningless, never use the sCFs from this analysis!!!